solana-labs/solana/book/src/fork-selection.md

 concurrently with the next available leader.
 For nodes to pick this fork it must satisfy the *Greedy Choice* rule.

-1. Fork must have equal number of validator votes for the ancestor fork.
+1. Fork must have equal number of votes for the ancestor fork.

 2. Fork cannot be so far a head as to cause expired votes.

 3. Fork must have a greater amount of cluster transaction fees.

 This attack is then limited to censoring the previous leaders fees, and